GiR-Zippo/LightAmp/README.md

 ## Hypnotoad

-The LightAmp can be used with the [Hypnotoad](https://github.com/GiR-Zippo/Hypnotoad-Plugin) to output lyrics.
+The LightAmp can be used with the [Hypnotoad](https://github.com/GiR-Zippo/Hypnotoad-Plugin) to output lyrics and many more.

 Copy this url to your Dalamud and search for the hypnotoad

 `https://raw.githubusercontent.com/GiR-Zippo/Hypnotoad-Plugin/master/PluginDir/pluginmaster.json`

 Feel free to use, modify or fork it.

+## Thx

+Thank you for your help Ugly Dolls, T'Sync, City-Wok, Meowchestra, Cupcakes & the Strudels, Ori, Nozomi and Debra.